Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

                         break;
         ```

     -   If the result value is `Ask`, the application must request permission from the user with the `RequestPermission()` method, which displays a dialog box.
-When the user makes a decision, an event handler is invoked (the event handler must have been [previously registered](#handler)):
+When the user makes a decision, an event handler is invoked (the event handler must have been [previously registered](#handler)).

         The dialog box asking for user permission is shown only if the `RequestPermission()` method does not throw an exception: